gucio321/tic-tac-go/README.md

 ## Motivation

-When I'm learning a new programming language, I'm writtin a game like that to check myself.
-Because I liked the [golang](https://golang.org), I decided to share and improve my work.
+When I'm learning a new programming language, I write a game like this one to check myself.
+Because I liked [golang](https://golang.org) and decided to share and improve my work.